 Meals include entree, choice of two fruit sides, two vegetables sides and milk.

-Cafe’s also offer snack (a la cart) items for purchase.
+Cafes also offer snack (a la cart) items for purchase.
 Items offer differ by school level.
-If you’d like to limit student purchasing on a la cart items you may contact your schools Cafe manager.
+If you would like to limit student purchasing on a la cart items you may contact your school’s Cafe manager.
 Cafe Manager contact list

-For faster processing fill out your free and reduced meal application online.
-Fill out the application and apply online.
+For faster processing, fill out your free and reduced meal application online.
 It is necessary to reapply each school year.
 Only one application per household is required and applications can be submitted at anytime during the school year.

 To obtain a paper application, please ask your school office staff.